yuzhouhe2000/Video_Conference_Enhancer/README.md

         3. Estimate distance using eye separation and focal length

-        4. Send distance information to Audio Server
+        4. Send distance information to Audio Client* (assume video processor runs on the same device as client)

         5. Send position information to Pan-Tilt Camera / digital zoom